 The Club has three separate lodges and associated terrain pods.
 When they were built, each lodge was a separate private ski area developed by families with largely Bavarian backgrounds.
 Collective origins are from 1931, and skiing at the current location started in the 1950’s.
 As time moved forward, the three ski clubs combined to create the Buffalo Ski Center with mergers taking place in 1991 and 2004.
 This history is evident in the lodges and culture of the center.
 Today Buffalo, Tamarack and Sitzmark combine to create 225 acres of skiing.

-As testament of this history, three lodges are spread out over the club’s terrain.
 Tamarack Lodge is right on Route 240 with Snowsports School headquarters, National Ski Patrol headquarters, nursery, snack bar and picnic facilities.
-At the top, on Lower East Hill Road, is the Sitzmarker Lodge with a kitchen, grills, picnic tables and fireplace.
-Farther south on Lower East Hill is the Buffalo Lodge, a smaller, quieter lodge with fireplace for apres-ski relaxation.
+At the top of the hill on Lower East Hill Road, is the Sitzmarker Lodge with a kitchen, grills, picnic tables and fireplace.
+Farther south on Lower East Hill is the Buffalo Lodge, a smaller, quieter lodge with fireplace for après relaxation.

 Buffalo Ski Club Trail Map

 |Summit Elevation||1,486 feet|

 |Base Elevation||1,023 feet|

 |Vertical Drop||463 feet|

 |# Trails||43 trails|

 |Longest Run||10,500 feet|

 |Uphill Capacity||4,700 / hour|